 In this context, in late 2018, Brussels approved EUR 140 million in support in border management and surveillance.
-The Rabat government, on his behalf, has already been working to strengthen control of its border and has prevented a large number of departures.
-Nevertheless, the high number of arrivals to Spain are expected to raise in 20194.
+The Rabat government, on his behalf, has already been working to strengthen control of its border and has prevented many departures.
+Nevertheless, the high number of arrivals to Spain is expected to rise in 2019.
 Besides, since Spain has become the main point of entry for irregular crossing, the EU has agreed on financing the implementation of EUR 36 million in emergency assistance to help the country on its southern border.
 Nevertheless, the Spanish-Moroccan model of border surveillance and control comes at a considerable human cost for migrants, creating a situation of vulnerability, insecurity and human rights violation.

 In conclusion, the recent migration trends in the Western Mediterranean indicate that, even if Morocco, operating at the edges of the EU, does everything it can and fully collaborates with the European migration policy, these actions will not be enough to stem irregular migration to the northern shores of the Mediterranean without the adoption of a new approach to security, economic and social conditions in the countries of departure and transit.
-As a matter of fact, the Mobility Partnership should be rearranged to ensure a fairer, equitable division of migrants between the European Union and Morocco, and to accelerate the paperwork and waiting periods, so to facilitate the issuing of visas.
-Finally, also the less privileged group of the Moroccan society should have more opportunity for temporary travels in the EU."
+As a matter of fact, the Mobility Partnership should be rearranged to ensure a fairer, equitable division of migrants between the European Union and Morocco, and to accelerate the paperwork and waiting periods, to facilitate the issuing of visas.
+Finally, also the less privileged group of Moroccan society should have more opportunity for temporary travels in the EU."

-The Mobility Partnership with Cape Verte.
-By Giorgia Pennisi165
+The Mobility Partnership with Cape Verde.
+By Giorgia Pennisi

-"Cape Verde was chosen as a Pilot Mobility Partnerships due to its small size and population, its strategic and geographical location, as well as it is not a big threat for migration flows, and it is cultural close to the EU because of its post-colonial ties with Portugal.
+"Cape Verde was chosen as a Pilot Mobility Partnerships due to its small size and population, its strategic and geographical location, as well as it is not a big threat for migration flows, and it is culturally close to the EU because of its post-colonial ties with Portugal.
 Cape Verde is one of the very few countries in the world where more of its people live outside the country than inside.
-Indeed the number of Cape Verdeans living abroad - mainly in the United States and Europe166- is estimated to be the double of the number of domestic residents.
+Indeed, the number of Cape Verdeans living abroad - mainly in the United States and Europe is estimated to be the double of the number of domestic residents.

 Despite its history as an emigration country, Cape Verde has become increasingly a country of immigration and transit.
 The UN DESA estimates that there were 14.400 international immigrants in 2010 and 15.300 thousand in 2017.
-The archipelago is a particular attractive destination for migrants from other West African countries, either as a transit country for those who want to reach Europe, or as a country of destination.
-This is due to the fact that Cape Verde is the relatively most developed country in ECOWAS (in 2008 it graduated from a least developed to lower-middle income country), and is also a country where the perception is that democracy and civil liberties are best protected (CIA World Factbook 2011; UNDP Human Development Report 2011).
+The archipelago is a particularly attractive destination for migrants from other West African countries, either as a transit country for those who want to reach Europe, or as a country of destination.
+This is because Cape Verde is the relatively most developed country in ECOWAS (in 2008 it graduated from a least developed to lower-middle income country) and is also a country where the perception is that democracy and civil liberties are best protected.
 The Mobility Partnership stipulated with Cape Verde contains 31 Projects, grouped into 6 categories of action.
-They are: 'Monitoring and awareness of migration flows'.
-The second is 'Employment, management and facilitation of legal migration and integration' with the aim to foster employment opportunities in Cape Verde and abroad, and promote the integration of Cape Verdean migrants in the host countries.
-In particular, in 2009, Portugal proposed the establishment of the so-called CAMPO (Centro de Apoio ao Migrante no País de Origem), in order to promote legal mobility between the EU and Cape Verde.
-The center provides information, support, and pre-departure orientation for migrants who want to migrate to Europe, and reintegration orientation for migrants returning^{167.}
+They are: 'Monitoring and awareness of migration flows.
+The second is 'Employment, management and facilitation of legal migration and integration' with the aim to foster employment opportunities in Cape Verde and abroad and promote the integration of Cape Verdean migrants in the host countries.
+In 2009, Portugal proposed the establishment of the so-called CAMPO (Centro de Apoio ao Migrante no País de Origem), to promote legal mobility between the EU and Cape Verde.
+The center provides information, support, and pre-departure orientation for migrants who want to migrate to Europe, and reintegration orientation for migrants returning.